This gluten free Lentil Kale Soup with Chicken Sausage recipe is healthy and easy to make! It's full of vegetables and Italian flavors.

 - 1 tsp.
 Italian Seasoning

 I love to use chicken sausage when making soups.
-Chicken sausage is a bit lighter but every bit as tasty as regular sausage.
+Chicken sausage is lower in fat, but every bit as tasty as pork sausage.

-You can use any kind of sausage you like such as andouille or Italian smoked sausages.
-If you choose to use an uncooked sausage or ground sausage it's important to cook it thoroughly before adding it to the soup!
+You can use any kind of sausage you like such as mild Italian, spicy Italian, andouille or Italian smoked sausages.
+If you choose to use an uncooked sausage or ground sausage it's important that it cooks thoroughly in the soup!

 How To Make Lentil Sausage Soup

-This soup is easy to prepare.
-I like to cook soups like this one in a cast iron Dutch oven or heavy-bottomed soup pot.
-It's important to have one large enough to fit all of the ingredients.
+I love to cook soups like this one in a cast iron Dutch oven or heavy-bottomed soup pot.
+It's important to have a soup pot large enough to fit all of the ingredients.

 - Start by mincing 6 cloves of garlic and 1 onion (any color).

-- Cut 4 large carrots into slices (make sure they are relatively the same size to ensure even cooking).
+- Peel and cut 4-5 large carrots into slices, making sure that they are relatively the same size to ensure that they cook evenly.

-- Roughly chop 4 packed cups of kale (or green of choice).
+- Roughly chop 2-3 packed cups of kale (or hearty greens of choice).

 This recipe uses brown lentils.
 They're probably the most common lentils available in most supermarkets.
 They are usually found in the dry goods section of the grocery store or in the bulk section of your local food coop.

-If you're gluten free it's important to check labels when purchasing lentils.
-Lentils are naturally gluten free but some brands are processed in facilities that also process wheat so it's always best to check first.
+Be sure to check labels when purchasing lentils.
+Lentils are naturally gluten free, but some brands are processed in facilities that also process wheat so it's always best to check first if gluten is an issue for you.

-- After 30 minutes remove the cover from the soup pot.
-Add the sauteed sausages and 4 packed cups of kale (it will look like a lot but the greens cook down quite a bit).
+- After 30 minutes, return the sautéed sausages and 2-3 packed cups of kale (or hearty greens of choice) back to the Dutch oven.
+It will look like a lot but the greens cook down quite a bit.

-- Stir these ingredients into the soup, cover, and cook for another 15 minutes on a low-medium boil.
+- Stir until incorporated, cover, and cook for another 10 minutes on a medium-low boil.

 This soup is definitely hearty enough to be served on its own but I always love soups served alongside a loaf of French bread or a slice of freshly baked no knead bread.